Writeups

 Features bypass the runtime_blocked_hosts cookie protection (Awarded $3000)

-Extensions where able to get cookies from a runtime_blocked_host using the chrome.debugger API via Storage.getCookies https://chromedevtools.github.io/devtools-protocol/tot/Storage/#method-getCookies and other protocol features.
+Extensions were able to get cookies from a runtime_blocked_host using the chrome.debugger API via Storage.getCookies https://chromedevtools.github.io/devtools-protocol/tot/Storage/#method-getCookies and other protocol features.

 Setup